-- 1. Unless the device is in remote control or the panel is locked, you switch the operation anytime.
-There are two options: either tap the depiction of the left-hand knob (see figure to the right) to change its assignment between U, P and R. - 2.
-You directly tap on the coloured areas with the set values, like shown in the figure to the right.
+- 1. Unless the device is in remote control or the panel is locked, you can switch the operation mode anytime.
+Tap on the depiction of the left-hand knob (see figure to the right) to change its assignment between U, P and R, or - 2.
+You directly tap on the colored areas with the set values, like shown in the figure to the right.
 The unit next to the set values, when inverted, indicates the assignment of the knobs.
 In the example to the right they have P and I assigned, which means P/I mode.